guilhermec-costa/github-analytics/proposal.md

 # GitHub Analytics Dashboard

-## Visão Geral
+## Overview
-GitHub Analytics Dashboard é uma aplicação open source projetada para fornecer insights e métricas detalhadas sobre repositórios, contribuidores e atividades no GitHub.
-A ferramenta é voltada para desenvolvedores, equipes e organizações que desejam monitorar e melhorar sua produtividade e colaboração.
+GitHub Analytics Dashboard is an open-source application designed to provide detailed insights and metrics about repositories, contributors, and activities on GitHub.
+The tool is aimed at developers, teams, and organizations who want to monitor and improve their productivity and collaboration.

 ---

-## Principais Features
+## Key Features

-### 1. Painel de Contribuições
+### 1. Contribution Dashboard
-- Visualize as contribuições de cada membro em repositórios.
+- Visualize each member's contributions across repositories.
-- Métricas de commits, pull requests, issues criadas e revisões aprovadas.
+- Metrics for commits, pull requests, issues created, and approved reviews.
-- Filtros por intervalo de tempo, repositório ou membro.
+- Filters by time range, repository, or member.

-### 2. Métricas de Repositórios
+### 2. Repository Metrics
-- Monitoramento de popularidade do repositório (estrelas, forks, cliques em releases).
+- Monitor repository popularity (stars, forks, release clicks).
-- Atividade de desenvolvimento: commits por dia/semana/mês.
+- Development activity: commits by day/week/month.
-- Principais contribuidores e análise de impacto.
+- Top contributors and impact analysis.

-### 3. Tendências e Visualizações
+### 3. Trends and Visualizations
-- Gráficos interativos para commits, PRs, e crescimento de colaboradores.
+- Interactive charts for commits, PRs, and contributor growth.
-- Análise de palavras-chave em issues (ex.: bugs mais comuns).
+- Keyword analysis in issues (e.g., most common bugs).
-- Previsões de atividade futura com base em histórico.
+- Activity forecasts based on historical data.

-### 4. Webhooks e Atualizações em Tempo Real
+### 4. Webhooks and Real-Time Updates
-- Configurações de webhooks para receber alertas sobre novos PRs ou issues.
+- Webhook configurations to receive alerts for new PRs or issues.
-- Painel em tempo real mostrando eventos recentes.
+- Real-time dashboard showing recent events.

-### 5. Integração com Times
+### 5. Team Integration
-- Relatórios semanais ou mensais automáticos.
+- Automatic weekly or monthly reports.
-- Exportação de dados em formatos como CSV e PDF.
+- Data export in formats like CSV and PDF.
-- Comparativo de performance entre equipes ou repositórios.
+- Performance comparison between teams or repositories.

-### 6. Exploração de Pull Requests
+### 6. Pull Request Exploration
-- Resumo dos PRs abertos, mesclados e rejeitados.
+- Summary of open, merged, and rejected PRs.
-- Tempo médio para revisão e mesclagem.
+- Average time for review and merging.
-- Identificação de PRs que estão bloqueados ou precisam de atenção.
+- Identification of PRs that are blocked or need attention.

-### 7. Ranking de Contribuidores
+### 7. Contributor Ranking
-- Classificação dos contribuidores por métricas como commits, linhas de código e aprovações de PR.
+- Ranking of contributors by metrics such as commits, lines of code, and PR approvals.
-- Destaque para novos contribuidores.
+- Highlighting new contributors.

-### 8. Autenticação e Personalização
+### 8. Authentication and Personalization
-- Login via OAuth para acessar dados privados e repositórios pessoais.
+- OAuth login to access private data and personal repositories.
-- Dashboards personalizáveis para exibir apenas as métricas de interesse.
+- Customizable dashboards to display only relevant metrics.

-### 9. Histórico de Atividade
+### 9. Activity History
-- Registro de eventos passados para análise de longo prazo.
+- Record of past events for long-term analysis.
-- Identificação de picos ou quedas de produtividade.
+- Identification of productivity spikes or dips.

-### 10. Busca Avançada
+### 10. Advanced Search
-- Busca por issues ou PRs com filtros como tags, status e responsáveis.
+- Search for issues or PRs with filters like tags, status, and assignees.
-- Identificação de gargalos no fluxo de trabalho.
+- Identification of bottlenecks in the workflow.

 ---

-## Tecnologias Utilizadas
+## Technologies Used

 ### Frontend
-- **Next.js**: Para criação de uma interface moderna e performática.
+- **Next.js**: For building a modern and high-performance interface.
-- **Ant Design**: Componentes pré-definidos para um design elegante.
+- **Ant Design**: Pre-designed components for an elegant design.
-- **Chart.js**: Visualizações gráficas interativas.
+- **Chart.js**: Interactive graphical visualizations.
-- **TypeScript**: Tipagem estática para maior segurança no desenvolvimento.
+- **TypeScript**: Static typing for greater security in development.

 ### Backend
-- **Node.js (NestJS)**: API eficiente e escalável.
+- **Node.js (NestJS)**: Efficient and scalable API.
-- **PostgreSQL**: Armazenamento de dados relacionais com suporte a queries analíticas.
+- **PostgreSQL**: Relational data storage with support for analytical queries.
-- **Redis**: Cache de dados frequentemente acessados.
+- **Redis**: Caching frequently accessed data.

-### Infraestrutura
+### Infrastructure
-- **Docker**: Contêinerização para consistência entre ambientes.
+- **Docker**: Containerization for consistency across environments.
-- **Vercel**: Deploy rápido e confiável para o frontend.
+- **Vercel**: Fast and reliable deployment for the frontend.
-- **GitHub Actions**: Automalização de CI/CD.
+- **GitHub Actions**: CI/CD automation.

 ---

-## Como Contribuir
+## How to Contribute
-- Fork o repositório e crie um branch para suas modificações.
+- Fork the repository and create a branch for your modifications.
-- Abra um pull request com descrição detalhada da sua contribuição.
+- Open a pull request with a detailed description of your contribution.
-- Confira a documentação para orientações específicas de implementação.
+- Check the documentation for specific implementation guidelines.

 ---

-## Próximos Passos
+## Next Steps
-- [ ] Implementar autenticação via OAuth.
+- [ ] Implement OAuth authentication.
-- [ ] Criar dashboards básicos com Chart.js.
+- [ ] Create basic dashboards with Chart.js.
-- [ ] Adicionar suporte a Webhooks.
+- [ ] Add webhook support.
-- [ ] Desenvolver exportação de relatórios.
+- [ ] Develop report export functionality.
-- [ ] Documentar o processo de setup e deploy.
+- [ ] Document the setup and deployment process.

 ---

-### Licença
+### License
-Este projeto é licenciado sob a [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).